65 Great Leaders of the World Everyone Should Know

 Unknown photographer, public domain, via Wikimedia Commons

-Thatcher was Britain’s first woman prime minister.
-She served from 1979 to 1990.
+Thatcher was Britain’s first woman prime minister, serving from 1979 to 1990.
 She was an important leader in the Cold War who supported democracy over Communism.
 After one speech, the Soviets called her “the Iron Lady.”
 She was prime minister for 11 years, the longest-serving prime minister in the 20th century.

 Learn more about Margaret Thatcher at Ducksters.